UX

 At PHPro, we have a proven project approach that we use for every project.
-In this series, we'll look at all the components of this PHPro roadmap.
+In this series, we look at all parts of this PHPro roadmap.

-Living up to your digital ambitions, that's what we're all about at PHPro!
+Realizing your digital ambitions is what we're all about at PHPro!
 To make this happen, we have developed a plan to digital success: our PHPro roadmap.
 The third phase of our project approach: UX & Design.

 Based on the elaborated digital strategy, we design an optimal user experience for your visitors.
 The design process consists of the following phases: